-For a starting tea drinker who’s about to explore Chinese teas, the hundreds of kinds of teas in China is without doubt overwhelming.
+For a starting tea drinker who’s about to explore Chinese teas, the hundreds of kinds of teas in China can be overwhelming.
 In this article, we’ll introduce the 10 most popular Chinese teas.
-These will be a great starting point for your China tea journey.
-Moreover, the below teas will cover all the 6 main types of tea (white, green, black etc).
+These will be a great starting point for your tea journey as the below teas will also cover all the 6 main types of tea (white, green, black etc).

 1. Long Jing 龙井 (West Lake Dragon Well)

 Without a single doubt, Longjing (Dragon Well) green tea is the most popular and well known tea in China.
 Original Longjing is produced in the West Lake region south of Hangzhou.
 An authentic Longjing tea comes from one of the 5 legendary longjing villages.

 That said, don’t write off Dragon Well teas that are produced in other regions in China.
 Due to the popularity of this tea, other regions in China have also accumulated decades of experience in crafting excellent Longjing.

 Many of you will be looking for the ‘best Chinese tea’.
 We doubt there’s such a thing, because taste is always personal.
 But we can say without doubt that Dragon Well tea is the most popular tea in China.
 So if demand is the measure, then this is the tea you must try.